 - Genpei Wars;

-In the 10th century, Samurai emerged as a social class (Bushi).
-They settled in the government from the Taira clan (1167).
-The samurai followed a honor code called Bushido.
-In that code, it was better to die with honor than to live without it.
-Samurai ceased to be a social class from the year 1878, due to Meiji restoration.
+In the 10th century, the Samurai emerged as a social class (bushi).
+They installed themselves in the government from the Taira clan (1167).
+The samurai followed a code of honor called Bushido.
+In that code, it was preferable to die with honor than to live without it.
+The Samurai ceased to be a social class after 1878, due to Meiji restoration.

-Samurai really have a lot of history to talk about, but we need to continue with the vast Japanese history.
-The samurai's loyalty to their code of honor and their ability to katana.
-Several wars and important events in the history of Japan happened in the coming periods, below I will list some important points:
+The Samurai really have a lot of history to talk about, but we need to continue with the vast Japanese history.
+The samurai's loyalty to their code of honor and their skill with katana.
+Several wars and important events in the history of Japan took place in the coming periods, below I will list some important points:

 - Muromachi period;

 Modern period (1868 – 1926)